|

 tail can measure between 170 and 190mm

-- average size litters are 3-4, and the young are called kittens
+size litters are 3-4, and the young are called kittens, kits or pups

 have multiple partners and mate many times during their lives